Tring to Berkhamsted via Tom's Hill Walk

 Lunch

-Your pub lunch stop on this walk after 2.25 hours of walking is the Bridgewater Arms (tel 01442 842408) in the village of Little Gaddesden.
+Your pub lunch stop on the main walk route after 2.25 hours of walking is the Bridgewater Arms (tel 01442 842408) in the village of Little Gaddesden.
 Open seven days a week, the pub serves good value food from a varied menu, in comfortable internal dining areas and a very pleasant beer garden.
 Food is served all day weekdays from 12 noon until 9 pm, and at weekends from 10 am until 9 pm.

-Your second lunch option - some 30 minutes later in the walk after Little Gaddesden - is the Bakehouse artisan cafe within a single storey section of the main building at the front of Ashridge House.
+Your second lunch option on the main route - some 30 minutes later in the walk after Little Gaddesden - is the Bakehouse artisan cafe within a single storey section of the main building at the front of Ashridge House.
 Open seven days a week from 08-30 am until 5 pm (and between 5 pm and 9 pm for dinner) this licensed cafe has a varied menu to cover most tastes and it makes for a very pleasant alternative to the Bridgewater Arms.
 In clement weather the tables and chairs outside the front of the Bakehouse come into play.

 Near the pub in Little Gaddesden is a village store, where provisions can be purchased for picnickers.
 A good picnic spot is the churchyard of the church in Little Gaddesden, some 400 metres or so from the pub.